neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 ### SparseML CLI

-The SparseML installation provides a CLI for training YOLOv5 models with SparseML capability.

-Appending the `--help` argument displays a full list of options for the command:
+SparseML's CLI enables you to kick-off sparsification workflows with various utilities like creating training pipelines, dataset loading, checkpoint saving, metric reporting, and logging handled for you.
+Appending the `--help` argument will provide a full list of options for training in SparseML:

 ```bash
 sparseml.yolov5.train --help
 ```